Share this post:

 Welcome to the plane tree heaven!
-Located at the springs of river “Aroanios”, Planitero village combines earth and water in a magical way.
+Located at the springs of river “Aroanios”, Planitero village magically combines earth and water.
 You definitely have to visit the stunning plane tree forest and lay under the shade of the huge trees.
 You’ll be amazed by the lush of the forest and you’ll have an unforgettable hike.
 Tip: One of the trademarks of Planitero is its traditional watermill, which functions with just water.
 Don’t miss out to see this amazing old-school sight.

 4th Stop: Cave of the Lakes